Szaker1990/Shopping_List/README.md

 ## License
-Feel free to use this app and code
+Feel free to use this app.